NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

                    ready      reached
 ```

-All components in the plan have reached their ready state.
+All components in the plan have reached their `ready` state.

 Now, change the link by changing the interface on one of the devices.
-To do this, you must remove the old list entry in `endpoints` and create a new one.
+To do this, you must remove the old list entry in "endpoints" and create a new one.

 ```
 admin@ncs# config